In love with the passenger seated on 28A

 The famous bungalows, arranged in a perfect order on top of the sea made us stop our tanning session and have a closer look to it, dreaming that next time we will be woken up by the sunrise in our own bungalow.

 Hungry and tired we are making our way to the restaurant, amazed once again by the beauty of the nature and the strange creatures which populate the island.

 We end our short holiday with the same Cinammon flavor, in the Spa, relaxing after a long day which is not even close to finish.

-Renting a personal boat, we head back to the hotel, just few minutes before the wake up call for the flight.
+Renting a personal boat, which cost us few hundred dollars, we head back to the hotel, just few minutes before the wake up call for the flight.